viviennelam/ibm-/README.md

 - Invalid repository URL format example: https://gitlab.com/John_Chan/example-repo/-/tree/my-branch

-N.B.1: You are expected to submit before 20 Mar 2021 (Saturday) 12:00 n.n.
+N.B.1: You are expected to commit your code to your own repository before 20 Mar 2021 (Saturday) 11:00 a.m.
+(HK Time), and to submit Google Form before 20 Mar 2021 (Saturday) 12:00 n.n.
 (HK Time).
 Late submission will not be considered.

 N.B.2: You should not have duplicated submission.
 If so, IBM recruitment team will take the first submission as the final version.